ucsb/webguide/web-security.md

 #### Access Control

 Servers should only have the features and capabilities that are absolutely required.
-Installing unecessary software or enabling extraneous options may create vulnerabilities within your server.
+Installing unnecessary software or enabling extraneous options may create vulnerabilities within your server.
 Furthermore, servers should be configured to provide as little information as possible to external users and visitors.